-Origins of the Law Learning need Peace officers must know the origins of current law to know the role of law enforcement today.
-Learning objectives The chart below identifies the student learning objectives for this section.
-After completing study of this section, the student will be able to Objective ID identify the relationship among: constitutional law statutory law case law 5.01.4 In this section This section focuses on the origins of criminal law.
-Refer to th for specific topics. e chart below Торіс See Page Current Law 1-2 Section Synopsis 1-35 Workbook Learning Activities 1-39
+Origins of the Law

+Peace officers must know the origins of current law to know the role of law enforcement today.

+The chart below identifies the student learning objectives for this section.

+After completing study of this section, the student will be able to Objective ID identify the relationship among: constitutional law statutory law case law 5.01.4

+This section focuses on the origins of criminal law.
+Refer to the chart below for specific topics.

+Topic See Page

+Current Law 1-2

+Section Synopsis 1-35

+Workbook Learning Activities 1-39